YubiKey vs. TOTP Apps: Best 2FA in 2026

 Phishing Resistance

-This is the single most important distinction between the two methods.
+This is the single most important distinction between the two methods, and the core of the yubikey vs authenticator debate.

 Hardware security keys are phishing-resistant by design.
 When you authenticate with a FIDO2 key, the browser sends the key the origin (domain) of the requesting website.
 The key cryptographically binds its response to that specific origin.
 If an attacker creates a convincing phishing site at g00gle-login.com, the key will not produce a valid signature because the origin does not match the one registered during setup.
 The user does not need to notice the fraudulent domain – the key notices for them.